dseeni/TechArtDemos/README.md

 covering a wide array of intersection and collision scenarios (see below)
 - https://docs.blender.org/api/current/mathutils.geometry.html

-### Maya API 2.0 Topological Sort
+### Maya API 2.0 Topological Querying and Sorting
-- Maya Unbevel and Unchamfer required querying the mesh topology using Maya Api 2.0 and mapping vertex valence combinations of each edge along an edge ring to one of the following solvers:
+- The Maya Unbevel and Unchamfer tools required querying the mesh topology using Maya Api 2.0 and mapping vertex valence combinations of each edge along an edge ring to one of the following solvers: